-The nakshatras are small constellations of stars that the moon travels through as it orbits Earth.
-In English, nakshatras are known as “lunar mansions.”
-Swati is the 15th of 27 nakshatras.
+The nakshatras (lunar mansions in English) are small constellations of stars that the moon travels through as it orbits Earth.
+Swati Nakshatra is the 15th of 27 nakshatras.
 If you were born when the moon was between 6:40-20:00 degrees Libra, then this guide is for you.
-You’ll learn all about your strengths, weaknesses, compatibility, ideal careers, and more.
+You’ll learn all about your characteristics, strengths, weaknesses, compatibility, ideal careers, and more.

 Sanskrit Name: स्वाति (Swati) comes from the Sanskrit words सु (very good) and आति (goer).
 One meaning of Swati is a “great mover,” indicating movement, independence, and an idealistic nature.